plahteenlahti/lahteenlahti.fi/content/weeklies/2018-9/index.md

 ---

-### 🙉 What’s up Perfektio?

-Well last week we had a couple of things happening.
-First, we had Perttu taking part in Energy Efficiency hackathon in Berlin.
-And winning as well!
-There’s a Hack Report of this hackathon coming out later this week.
-Meanwhile you can admire this picture from the hackathon:

-romthe

-Besides that we released a new article on how we spent 2017 testing if you actually use open innovation challenges as a platform for finding interesting projects and clients. **[You can read more about here**](https://stories.industryhack.com/case-perfektio-how-to-build-a-company-around-open-innovation-55d034d838e5).

----

 ### ❤️ Hackathons and Something Else

 #### [A Dyson engineer explains why the company spent \$71 million and four years developing a high-tech hair dryer](https://techcrunch.com/2016/04/28/dyson-supersonic/)